Alex-Stavrop/Google---E-commerce---Dashboard/README.md

 ## Overview

-This repository showcases an e-commerce dashboard developed using Looker Studio.
+This repository showcases an e-commerce dashboard developed using Looker Studio and BigQuery.
 The dashboard is based on Google's e-commerce dataset and provides insights into various Key Performance Indicators (KPIs) crucial for e-commerce businesses.

 ## KPIs